Gigi Raven Wilbur: Personal life

 As of 2008, Wilbur lives in Houston, Texas, and is the coordinator of the adult campground and the sex-positive Temple of Aphrodite at Dragons Wylde Ranch.

-Wilbur is intersex, and have said they identifies as third gender, neither male nor female.
+Wilbur is intersex, and have said they identify as third gender, neither male nor female.
 Wilbur stated in a 2008 interview, "my birth gender was altered shortly after I was born ...
 I am hermaphrodite.
 That is my true gender."
-They accepts any pronouns, but prefers they/them.
+They accept any pronouns, but prefer they/them.